Knight of Cups

 The card warns about being too emotional or controlling when it comes to finances.
 A more level-headed and pragmatic approach is needed.

-No through being overly emotionally involved, and/or having clouded judgement.
+No, through being overly emotionally involved, and/or having clouded judgment.

 Reading the Card

-Like all court cards, the Knight of Cups can represent people or things other than yourself:
+Like all Court Cards, the Knight of Cups can represent people or things outside yourself.

-• The Knight of Wands is a strong card in emotional matters and can represent romance and love.
+It can signify an emotional attachment or relationship.
+The Knight of Cups is a strong card in emotional matters, representing romance and love.

-• A new love interest who comes into your life, sweeping you off your feet with romantic passion and sex, but may also (depending on the orientation of this card) be jealous and perhaps even controlling.
+It can herald a new love interest sweeping you off your feet with romantic passion and sex.
+Depending on the orientation of the card, this person may also be jealous and controlling.

-• When reversed the card can represent ‘running away from the situation’.
-Disengaging or becoming moody, or failing to pull up others through avoiding confrontation.
+When Reversed, the card represents 'running away from the situation'.
+It signifies disengaging, becoming moody, or failing to support others by avoiding confrontation.

-The upright Knight of wands defines actions by a person who is in full control of their emotions and creative side.
-They are forthright with their emotions whilst being diplomatic when required, and ready and willing to pursue ideals they really care about
+The Upright Knight of Cups defines the actions of a person in full control of their emotions and creativity.
+They are forthright with their emotions while remaining diplomatic when required.
+They are ready and willing to pursue ideals they deeply value.

-In relationships the card points to romantic love.
-For those looking for love, expect to be swept off your feet!
+In relationships, the card points to romantic love.
+For those seeking love, prepare to be swept off your feet.

-It can also refer to social gatherings representing events reflecting engagement, marriage, births and other potentially emotional life events.
+The card also signifies social gatherings reflecting engagement, marriage, births, and other emotional life events.

-Outside relationships and love, the knight represents the diplomat; someone who can bring people together through agreement, common aims or mutual understanding.
-In business relationships it reflects working together as a team that is built on common aims and respect and a strong implication of loyalty.
+Outside romance, the Knight represents the diplomat: someone who brings people together through agreement, common aims, and mutual understanding.
+In business, it reflects working together as a team built on common goals, respect, and a strong implication of loyalty.

-The knight is represented as a centaur as a graphical indication of the two sides of the same person.
-The noble knight and the powerful beast are two sides to the same being.
-Unfortunately, the reversed knight of cups gives us the beast, or emotion out of control!
+The Knight is depicted as a centaur, providing a graphical indication of the two sides of the same person.
+The noble knight and the powerful beast are two halves of the same being.
+The Reversed Knight of Cups unleashes the beast: emotion out of control.

-It points to emotional manipulation or insincerity.
-The romantic meeting that ends in a one night stand, superficiality or vanity.
-It can represent a rocky patch within an existing relationship, full of disagreement and high emotions.
+It points to emotional manipulation and insincerity.
+This manifests as the romantic meeting ending in a one-night stand, superficiality, or vanity.
+It represents a rocky patch within an existing relationship, marked by disagreement and high emotion.

 Card Design Process